September 16, 2016

 Gary Nichols, president of the Friends, announced a fundraising goal of $600,000.
 According to Nichols, “The funds are necessary to complete the exhibit construction, and there are important aspects of the building that had to be cut due to budget.
 The building is designed for a large patio off the back to serve as event space.
 We hope to be able to add this back to the project at some point.
 To date we have a TAP grant for $280,000 and a $100,000 donation from the Chickasaw Nation in recognition of the sacrifices of the brave men of the Chickasaw Nation who fought here.
 We have not yet set the opening date for the new center, but we will announce the date as we move into the exhibit construction phase.”

 The Battle of Honey Springs was the largest of 107 documented hostile encounters in Indian Territory during the Civil War, and the nation’s largest battle in which African American, American Indian, and Anglo American soldiers engaged.
 The heroics of the Civil War’s first African American regiment, the First Kansas Colored, were largely responsible for the Union’s victory there.
 The Confederate defeat at Honey Springs opened the way for Union occupation of Fort Smith and later Union victories in the Red River Valley.

 Honey Springs Battlefield is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.